-On December 19, 2012, the MTA Board approved an amendment to the 2010-2014 Capital Programs for the Transit, Commuter and Bridges and Tunnels systems to add projects for the repair/restoration of MTA agency assets damaged as a result of Superstorm Sandy, which struck the region on October 29, 2012.
+On December 19, 2012, the MTA Board approved an amendment to the 2010-2014 Capital Programs for the Transit, Commuter, and Bridges and Tunnels systems to add projects for the repair/restoration of MTA agency assets damaged as a result of Superstorm Sandy, which struck the region on October 29, 2012.
 On January 22, 2013, the CPRB deemed approved the amended 2010-2014 Capital Programs for the Transit and Commuter systems as submitted.
-On July 22, 2013, the MTA Board approved a further amendment to the 2010-2014 Capital Programs for the Transit, Commuter and Bridges and Tunnels systems to include specific revisions to planned projects and to include new resilience/mitigation initiatives in response to Superstorm Sandy.
+On July 22, 2013, the MTA Board approved a further amendment to the 2010-2014 Capital Programs for the Transit, Commuter, and Bridges and Tunnels systems to include specific revisions to planned projects and to include new resilience/mitigation initiatives in response to Superstorm Sandy.
 On August 27, 2013, the CPRB deemed approved those amended 2010-2014 Capital Programs for the Transit and Commuter systems as submitted.
-On July 28, 2014, the MTA Board approved an amendment to select elements of the Disaster Recovery (Sandy) and MTA NEW YORK CITY TRANSIT portions of the 2010-2014 Capital Programs, and a change in the funding plan.
+On July 28, 2014, the MTA Board approved an amendment to select elements of the Disaster Recovery (Sandy) and MTA New York City Transit portions of the 2010-2014 Capital Programs, and a change in the funding plan.
 On September 3, 2014, the CPRB deemed approved the amended 2010-2014 Capital Programs for the Transit and Commuter systems as submitted.

 As last amended by the MTA Board in 2014, the 2010-2014 MTA Capital Programs and the 2010-2014 MTA Bridges and Tunnels Capital Program provided for \$34,801 in capital expenditures.
-By March 31, 2017, the 2010-2014 MTA Capital Programs budget decreased by \$16, which was transferred to the CPRB portion of the 2015-2019 Capital Program to support new investment projects.
-Of the \$34,785 now provided in capital expenditures, \$11,629 relates to ongoing repairs of, and replacements to, the transit system operated by MTA New York City Transit and MaBSTOA and the rail system operated by MTA Staten Island Railway; \$3,881 relates to ongoing repairs of, and replacements to, the commuter system operated by MTA Long Island Rail Road and MTA Metro-North Railroad; \$5,865 relates to the expansion of existing rail networks for both the transit and commuter systems to be managed by MTA Capital Construction; \$338 relates to a multi-faceted security program including MTA Police Department; \$223 relates to MTA Interagency; \$297 relates to MTA Bus Company initiatives; \$2,108 relates to the ongoing repairs of, and replacements to, MTA Bridges and Tunnels facilities; and \$10,445 relates to Superstorm Sandy recovery/mitigation capital expenditures.
+In May 2017, the MTA Board approved an amendment to the 2010-2014 Capital Programs to reflect scope transfers and consolidation between the approved capital programs, and to reflect reductions to the MTA Superstorm Sandy capital projects to match current funding assumptions.
+By June 30, 2017, the 2010-2014 MTA Capital Programs budget reflected an overall decrease of \$264, primarily attributable to a reduction of MTA Bridges and Tunnels' Superstorm Sandy capital program, which did not require CPRB approval, and a transfer of the CPRB portion of the 2015-2019 Capital Program to support new investment projects.
+Of the \$34,587 now provided in capital expenditures, \$11,629 relates to ongoing repairs of, and replacements to, the transit system operated by MTA New York City Transit and MaBSTOA and the rail system operated by MTA Staten Island Railway; \$3,880 relates to ongoing repairs of, and replacements to, the commuter system operated by MTA Long Island Rail Road and MTA Metro-North Railroad; \$5,865 relates to the expansion of existing rail networks for both the transit and commuter systems to be managed by MTA Capital Construction; \$338 relates to a multi-faceted security program including MTA Police Department; \$223 relates to MTA Interagency; \$297 relates to MTA Bus Company initiatives; \$2,018 relates to the ongoing repairs of, and replacements to, MTA Bridges and Tunnels facilities; and \$10,337 relates to Superstorm Sandy recovery/mitigation capital expenditures.